-1.4 National selection criteria
+1.4 National Topten selection criteria

 In addition to energy efficiency, one of the most relevant issues for solid fuel boilers is the associated emissions.
 Particulate matter emissions and air quality are critical topics all over the EU.
-Minimum requirements (MEPS) for emissions for solid fuel boilers as defined in EU 2015/1189 became mandatory as of January 1st, 2020.
+Minimum Energy Performance Standards (MEPS) for emissions for solid fuel boilers as defined in EU 2015/1189 became mandatory as of January 1st, 2020.

-Some countries already have stricter air quality requirements on a national level than the new EU MEPS.
+Some countries already have stricter air quality requirements on a national level than the new EU requirements.
 In this case, national Topten criteria might be adjusted to reflect the top product segment on the national market.

-Because energy label declaration was not mandatory until very recently, the energy labels are sometimes difficult to find.
-As a result, many national associations have relied on their own test methods and criteria as is the case in Austria, Switzerland, France and Italy.
-An adjustment of their selection criteria to include the European label is expected.
+Despite the energy label declaration being mandatory for quite some time now, the energy labels are often difficult to find.
+As a result, many national organizations have relied on their own test methods and criteria as is the case in Austria, Switzerland, France and Italy (e.g "Aria pulita").
+An adjustment of the national organisations' selection criteria to include the European label is expected.

-1.5 Expected selection criteria in year 2022
+1.5 Expected Topten selection criteria by project end